 There's a lot of ground to cover, but US Drug Test Centers can make it easier.
 We can help you with all of the above and even more, and we'll ensure you comply with federal, state, and local laws, as well as union and industry-specific regulations.
 Plus, we have more than 20,000 locations across the nation, meaning drug testing is never more than a few miles away.
 We offer employers a cost-effective and time-efficient option for keeping their businesses running safely like a well-oiled machine.

 Requesting your test is fast and easy.
 Order a test online or contact us today for more information.
-Don't forget that if you don't see the test you want on our website, we can customize just about any panel you need.
+Don't forget that if you don't see the test you want on our website, we can customize just about any panel you need, so that your busy is protected in the way that you're looking for.